Ultrametric spaces of branches on arborescent singularities: Generalities on ultrametrics and trees

 \begin{definition} In a poset $(V, \preceq)$, we say that $u\in V$ is a {\bf predecessor} of $v \in V$ or that $v$ is a {\bf successor} of $u$ if $u \prec v$ (which means that the inequality is \emph{strict}).
-The vertex $u$ is a {\bf direct predecessor} of $v$ if it is a predecessor which is not a predecessor of any other predecessor.
+We say that the predecessor $u$ of $v$ is a {\bf direct predecessor} of $v$ if it is not a predecessor of any other predecessor of $v$.
 Then we say also that $v$ is a {\bf direct successor} of $u$.
-Two vertices are {\bf comparable} if one is a predecessor of the other, and {\bf directly comparable} if one is a direct predecessor of the other one. \end{definition}
+Two elements of $V$ are {\bf comparable} if one is a predecessor of the other, and {\bf directly comparable} if one is a direct predecessor of the other one. \end{definition}

 In the sequel we will work also with \emph{rooted trees}, where the root may be either a vertex or a point interior to some edge.
 A choice of root of a given tree endows it with a canonical partial order: